 Where to go in Peru

 Not that you’re limited to them by any means, but there are two key destinations in Peru.
 The first, of course, is the iconic Machu Picchu, 2,430m up in the Andes.
 Many aim to be among the ancient Incan ruins for sunrise or sunset.
 Experienced and fit walkers can tackle the four-day Inca Trail, but most choose to take the train from Cuzco to Aguas Calientes.
 The Peruvian Amazon covers more than half of the country.
 Trips into the dense rainforest begin from Puerto Maldonado or Iquitos and reveal wildlife, including sloths, howler monkeys, anacondas, pumas and over 1,000 bird species.

 If you plan to take on the ambitious Inca Trail a small group trip is the wisest way to approach it.
 Your permits, and most importantly your porters, will be organised on your behalf.
-Not all Peru walking holidays focus on the Inca Trail however – there are several equally enjoyable but lesser-known routes to Machu Picchu, and plenty of awesome trekking trips that feature other locations entirely such as the Ausangate Circuit or Rainbow Mountain Trek.
-Tailor made holidays abound too, which are a great idea for families especially and anyone wanting to get a deeper insight into Peruvian culture.
+Not all walking holidays in Peru focus on the Inca Trail however there are several equally enjoyable but lesser-known routes to Machu Picchu, and plenty of awesome trekking trips that feature other locations entirely such as the Ausangate Circuit or Rainbow Mountain Trek.
+Tailor made holidays abound too, which are a great idea for couples especially and anyone wanting to get a deeper insight into Peruvian culture.

 If you'd like to chat about Peru or need help finding a holiday to suit you we're very happy to help.